yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/bert.md

 	The two-step projection only requires parameters $VE + EH$ and the reduction is notable when $E \ll H$.
 * ***Cross-layer parameter sharing***.
 In the original BERT, each encoder sub-unit (which has an attention module and a feed-forward module) has different parameters.
 In ALBERT, these parameters are shared in different sub-units to reduce model size and improve parameter efficiency.
 The authors also mentioned that there are alternative parameter sharing strategies: only sharing feed-forward network parameters; only sharing attention module parameters; sharing both feed-forward network and attention module.

-The effect of embedding factorization and parameter sharing can be illustrated in the comparison [\autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:tab:comparisonBERTvsALBERT}].
+The effect of embedding factorization and parameter sharing can be illustrated in the following comparison.

 ```{table} BERT model parameters